June 19, 2017

 “PathwayConnect is a confirmation that God knows my circumstances.
 He wanted me to take part in PathwayConnect,” said Psalm.

 Psalm has seen many blessings come from PathwayConnect, but he is particularly grateful for the spiritual growth he has felt since starting PathwayConnect — to be able to learn professional skills with a spiritual perspective that prepares him to be a better disciple and leader in the world and in his family.

 Psalm also feels blessed to have more quality time with his family.
 Between work and university, Psalm used to be gone for most the day.
 Now, thanks to PathwayConnect, he can be at home with his wife and daughter.
 “It has blessed my family tremendously knowing I can stay at home for my classes.
 I can study without having to spend time away from them.”

 Choosing to Obey

 Balancing work and education does not worry Psalm anymore.
-Because of PathwayConnect he can work full-time and take online classes without sacrificing time with his family.
+Because of PathwayConnect, he can work full-time and take online classes without sacrificing time with his family.
 After completing PathwayConnect in July 2017, he plans to earn a bachelor’s degree in computer information technology (CIT) online through BYU-Idaho.

 “When Camille and I chose to obey the Lord’s prompting to establish our family, He knew our loyalty was with Him,” said Psalm.
 “When we as disciples make that decision to follow Him, we are entitled to His help.
 PathwayConnect has been God’s inspired way to help me and my family.”

-Through PathwayConnect, Psalm learned that God will always provide a way to follow His counsels.
+Through PathwayConnect, Psalm learned that God will always provide a way to follow His counsel.
 In what ways have you seen the hand of the Lord help you during your education?
 Please share your experiences with us in the comment section!